sipwise/jenkins-job-builder/doc/source/definition.rst

 always use ``{{`` to achieve a literal ``{``.
 A generic builder will need to consider the correct quoting based on its use of parameters.

+.. _ids:

+Item ID's
+^^^^^^^^^

+It's possible to assign an `id` to any of the blocks and then use that to reference it instead of the name.
+This has two primary functions:

+* A unique identifier where you wish to use the same naming format for multiple templates.
+This allows to follow a naming scheme while still using multiple templates to handle subtle variables in job requirements.
+* Provides a simpler name for a `job-template` where you have multiple variables including default values in the name and don't wish to have to include this information in every use.
+This also makes changing the template output name without impacting references.

 .. _raw: